eaasi/user-handbook/source/guide/administration.rst

 SheepShaver image will be imported as part of the environment replication process, with no extra input needed.
 SheepShaver will now be available in Node A for future environment creation and configuration as well.*

-The replication method requires little to no direct management from an EaaSI Admin.
+The replication method requires little to no direct management from an EAASI Admin.
 But Admins can also manually add emulator images as well by clicking the "Import Emulator" button on the Emulators page:

   .. image:: ../images/import_emulator_button.png